Harriet Tubman was an escaped slave, an abolitionist and one of the most famous conductors of the Underground Railroad.

 In 1869, Tubman married a Civil War veteran named Nelson Davis.
 Davis was half her age and met Tubman when he was a boarder living in her house.
 They remained married until he died of tuberculosis in 1888.

-The U.S. government denied Tubman a pension for her work as a spy and nurse during the civil war but she earned a widow’s pension when Davis passed away in 1888, but she was eventually awarded a pension for her war service in 1897.
+The U.S. government initially denied Tubman a pension for her work as a spy and nurse during the Civil War, although she earned a widow’s pension after Davis passed away in 1888, but she was eventually awarded a pension for her war service in 1897.

-Tubman got involved in the suffragist movement in the 1890s and became a delegate for the National Association of Colored Women.
+Tubman became involved in the suffragist movement in the 1890s and became a delegate for the National Association of Colored Women.

 In 1911, Tubman moved into a nursing home, the Harriet Tubman home, that her church had built on property she had donated.
 Tubman died of pneumonia in 1913 and was given a full military funeral at Fort Hill Cemetery in Auburn, New York.